 A mobile optimised site displays differently across different devices, essentially giving you several different layouts in one website.

-What you see on your desktop machine is different to way you would view it on a mobile phone or tablet design.
+What you see on your desktop machine is different to the way you would view it on a mobile phone or tablet design.
 I’m glad to say that I create mobile websites as standard whether the client asks for it or not.
-There’s no reason to create fixed width sites any longer.

 Managed Website or Static Website?